tahyuu/SCREEN/README.md

 * Where is test log.<br>
-  you can find test log in SCREEN/TestLog/. you can also find the test result summry in SCREEN/data.csv<br><br><br><br><br><br><br><br><br>
+  you can find test detail log in SCREEN/FTLog/. you can also find the test result summry in SCREEN/data.csv<br><br><br><br><br><br><br><br><br>

 <font color="#FF0000">##################################################################################<br>